usuisora/gitapi_use/README.md

 ## Before start

-Create .env this following config where you should specify your
+Create .env this following config where you should specify your.

 - access token: [<https://github.com/settings/tokens]>
 - API : GITHUB API
 - QUERY : this field used on "q" param of url

 ex: